 - baking soda

 - lavender or lemon essential oil

-Fill the coffee filter with 1/4 cup (depending on the size of filter/case) of baking soda.
+Fill the coffee filter with 1/4 cup (depending on the size of the filter/case) of baking soda.

-Add few drops of lavender essential oil to the baking soda and stir.
+Add a few drops of lavender essential oil to the baking soda and stir.

 Put the lavender and lemon peels on top of the baking soda.

 Fold the edges of the case/filter together and twist at the top.